 Problems with data quality and data meaning are major sources of risk.
 Of course, this applies to all forms of administrative data processing, whether or not the data-collection in question qualifies as 'big data'.
-The problems are compunded, however, when data from different sources, with different, and poyentially incompatible, meanings and varying levels of quality, are consolidated, and then handled as though it were a single, cohesive data-collection.
+The problems are compunded, however, when data from different sources, with different and potentially incompatible meanings, and with varying levels of quality, are consolidated, and then handled as though the melange of data constitutes a single, cohesive data-collection.

 Reference has already been made to the issues arising from uncertainty about the appropriateness of analytical techniques to problem-categories, and uncertainty about the suitability of any particular data-collection for processing using any particular analytical technique.

-Further inadequacies that give rise to risks are lack of transparency in relation to the process whereby inferences are drawn, to the basis on which particular data is considered to be relevant to the drawing of the inference, and of the criteria that gave rise to any particular judgement that is made.
+Further inadequacies that give rise to risks are lack of transparency.
+This is needed in relation to the process whereby inferences are drawn, the basis on which particular data is considered to be relevant to the drawing of the inference, and the criteria that gave rise to any particular judgement.